What is PrEP?

 The Centers for Disease Control & Prevention now recognizes that PrEP is about 99% effective when taken daily.
 PrEP does NOT protect against other sexually transmitted infections and is NOT a vaccine.
-Those who use PreP must commit to taking the medication daily and see our health care professionals on a regular basis for HIV-testing and other follow-up.
+Those who use PrEP must commit to taking the medication daily and see a healthcare professional on a regular basis for HIV testing and other follow-up.

 How do I get on PrEP?

 Call 419-213-4150 to schedule an appointment for the Toledo-Lucas County Health Department’s PrEP Clinic.

 We are located at 635 N. Erie St, in Toledo, OH.

 - Toledo-Lucas County Health Department – 635 North Erie Street, Toledo, 419-213-4150 | STD Clinic & Request an Appointment